e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Boundary sampling** ([§8.5][s8-5]/[§8.6][s8-6]; worked example [§15.5][s15-5]).
 "Sampling at
   `t_k`" means post-integration, post-projection, stage-1-fresh state: a due tick's gated stages run inside the boundary sweep and sample the *completed* boundary.
-Distrusting this — a defensive one-tick delay, a re-derivation inside the sampler — silently degrades the model.
+Distrusting that guarantee — a defensive one-tick delay, a re-derivation inside the sampler — silently degrades the model.
 - **Interval alignment** ([§14.5][s14-5]).
 A boundary's `g` is the *outgoing*
   transition: at tick `t_k` it consumes the completed boundary's samples and produces `x_{k+1}` — the value the component's *next* tick decodes (the sampled-data `z⁻¹` delay, by construction).
-Hence `g` runs at boundary zero: it is the `t₀` sample's only chance.
+Hence `g` runs at boundary zero: that run is the `t₀` sample's only chance.
 - **Same-tick reset consumption** ([§15.2][s15-2]) — *discrete tier*.
 A commanded reset of a discrete component's `x` is an input.
-For same-tick output semantics the *output stage* consumes it — overriding the state-derived path — and `g` stores the matching `x⁺`; a reset honored only in `g` reaches the outputs one tick late (the plant integrates a full step under the stale command).
+For same-tick output semantics the *output stage* consumes that input — overriding the state-derived path — and `g` stores the matching `x⁺`.
+A reset honored only in `g` reaches the outputs one tick late: the plant integrates a full step under the stale command.
 Both spellings are legal; they mean different things.
 The continuous tier has no such choice — next entry.
 - **A continuous component's state reset is an event** ([§3.1][s3-1], [§8.6][s8-6], [§15.2][s15-2]).
   Only handlers write `x`, so even a *commanded* reset — the condition arriving as an ordinary `Bool` input, weight-on-wheels being the shipped